 A laser scanner can either be handheld or stationary and doesn’t need to be close to the barcode in order to read it effectively.
 The scanner uses a system of mirrors and lenses that allow it to read barcodes regardless of their position and it can easily read up to 24 inches away from the barcode.
 A laser scanner may perform up to 500 scans per second, to reduce the possibility of errors.
 Specialized long-range scanners are capable of reading a barcode up to 30 feet away.

 A 2D (two-dimensional) barcode is a graphical image that stores information both horizontally, as is the case of one-dimensional barcodes, and vertically.
-As a result of their construction, 2D barcodes can store up to 7,089 characters, significantly greater storage than is possible with the 20-character capacity of a one-dimensional barcode.
+As a result, they can store up to 7,089 characters.
+This is significantly greater storage than a 1D barcode.

 WE’RE HERE FOR YOU.